Class Size Reduction:

 The Board of Trustees has learned that bonds could be issued sooner taking advantage of historically low interest rates, we are looking at 4%.
 We can't wait any longer, as inflation is sure to come in California.
 Construction costs are rising rapidly, and we need to get the work done to upgrade our deteriorating campuses before it becomes cost prohibitive.

 Our schools can’t rely on the State to complete these repairs.
-Measure R would provide locally-controlled funds to complete prioritized projects and provide a safe and modern learning environment for our students.
-Vote Yes on R.
+Measure R provides locally-controlled funds to complete prioritized projects and provide a safe and modern learning environment for our students.
+Thank you for passing Measure R.